AliSoftware/OHHTTPStubs/README.md

 _As far as I know, there's nothing we can do about those two limitations.
 Please let me know if you know a solution that would make that possible anyway._

-# Installing in your projects

-**The recommanded way to use `OHHTTPStubs` is via [CocoaPods](http://cocoapods.org/)**.
-Simply add `pod 'OHHTTPStubs'` to your `Podfile` then run `pod install` and you are ready to use it.

-_Note: `OHHTTPStubs` requires iOS5 minimum._
+## Submitting to the AppStore

+`OHHTTPStubs` can be used on apps subbmiting on the AppStore.
+It does not use any private API and nothing prevents you from shipping it.

-> **Warning: Be careful anyway to include `OHHTTPStubs` only in your test targets, or only use it in `#if DEBUG` portions, if you don't want your stubs to still be included in your release for the AppStore!**
+But you generally only use stubs during the development phase and want to remove your stubs when submitting to the AppStore.
+So be careful to only include `OHHTTPStubs` in your test targets, or only use it in `#if DEBUG` portions, to avoid forgetting to remove it when the time comes that you release for the AppStore!

-In case you don't want to use CocoaPods (but you should!!!), the `OHHTTPStubs` project is provided as a Xcode project that generates a static library, so simply add its xcodeproj to your workspace and link your app against the `libOHHTTPStubs.a` library.
-See [here](https://github.com/AliSoftware/OHHTTPStubs/wiki/Detailed-Library-Integration-instructions) for detailed instructions.

----

-### About OHHTTPStubs own Unit Tests
+## About OHHTTPStubs own's Unit Tests

 If you want to be able to run `OHHTTPStubs`' Unit Tests, be sure you cloned the [`AFNetworking`](https://github.com/AFNetworking/AFNetworking/) submodule (by using the `--recursive` option when cloning your repo, or using `git submodule init` and `git submodule update`) as it is used by some of `OHHTTPStubs` unit tests.

+> Note: this need for submodule for the test target is bound to change very soon with [#86](https://github.com/AliSoftware/OHHTTPStubs/issues/86)

 This submodule is only useful for `OHHTTPStubs`' own Unit Tests, that are testing its usage with `AFNetworking`: **you don't need the submodule to use `OHHTTPStubs`** and `OHHTTPStubs` has no dependency on `AFNetworking` itself.

 **Every contribution to add more unit tests is welcome!**